krowe/ZSH-Keybindings/README.md

 do it that way because it isn't as straight forward and I like to be able to easily modify these (relatively speaking).

-If you'd like to see the suggested method, then look at the manual: http://zshwiki.org/home/zle/bindkeys
+If you'd like to see the suggested method, then look at the wiki: http://zshwiki.org/home/zle/bindkeys

 This works from both the console and Putty for me on the keyboards I have so